How to protect your worms from extreme summer heat

 In hot weather, the organisms stop eating.
 It is a survival reflex.

 The waste won’t be processed by the worms anymore but by some bacteria which will consume the oxygen.
-As the fermentation starts, the waste get warmer and warmer.
+As soon as the fermentation starts, the waste get warmer and warmer.

-So the good strategy is to stop adding any waste, or at least very little, to avoid the problems.
+So the good strategy is to stop adding any waste, or at least very little, in order to avoid the problems.

 When it’s hot, what do you prefer ?
 A raclette or a light salad ?